-Three of the Directors are independent in accordance with the criteria of Article 526ter of the Belgian Companies Code and provision 2.3 of the Belgian Corporate Governance Code: Dr Alan Begg (first appointed in 2008), Lady Barbara Thomas Judge (first appointed in 2007), and Mr Manfred Wennemer (first appointed in 2009, independent since 1 January 2010).
-Sir Anthony Galsworthy (first appointed in 2004) ceased to be independent upon his appointment to a fourth consecutive term of office on 9 May 2012.
+Four of the Directors are independent in accordance with the criteria of Article 526ter of the Belgian Companies Code and provision 2.3 of the Belgian Corporate Governance Code: Mr Alan Begg (first appointed in 2008), Lady Barbara Judge (first appointed in 2007), Mr Manfred Wennemer (first appointed in 2009, independent since 1 January 2010) and Ms Mei Ye (first appointed in 2014).

-The Board met on seven occasions in 2013: there were six regular meetings and one extraordinary session.
-In addition to its statutory powers and powers under the Articles of Association and the Bekaert Charter, the Board of Directors discussed the following matters, among others, in 2013:
+The Board met on seven occasions in 2014: there were six regular meetings and one extraordinary meeting.
+In addition to its statutory powers and powers under the Articles of Association and the Bekaert Charter, the Board of Directors discussed the following matters, among others, in 2014:

-- the business plan for 2013; - continuous monitoring of the debt and liquidity situation of the Group; - a review of Bekaert's strategy; - the repurchase of Company shares; - the business plan for the period 2014-2016; - the succession planning at the Board and Executive Management levels; - a public offer to exchange the Company's 2009-2014 retail bond for a new 2013-2020 retail bond; - an exceptional offer of stock options to the Chief Executive Officer and the other members of the Executive Management in accordance with the Stock Option Plan 2010-2014 ("SOP2010-2014"); - the fourth regular offer of stock options in accordance with SOP2010-2014; - the annual review of the major risks and the related mitigation plans under Bekaert's enterprise risk management program.
+- the business plan for 2014; - continuous monitoring of the debt and liquidity situation of the Group; - a review of Bekaert's strategy; - the repurchase of Company shares; - the business plan for the period 2015-2017; - the succession planning at the Board and Executive Management levels; - the issue of convertible bonds; - the acquisition of Pirelli's steel cord business; - the way of working of the Board of Directors; - the fifth and last regular offer of stock options in accordance with SOP2010-2014.